 … the first crack

 The moment of glory for every coffee roaster!
-The bean has expanded, carbon dioxide and steam develop a pressure inside it and the bean literally bursts.
-You can clearly hear when first crack happens.
-This is the pivotal moment in coffee roasting, because with first crack the coffee becomes drinkable.
+The bean has expanded, carbon dioxide and steam develop pressure inside it, and the bean bursts.
+You can hear when the first crack happens.
+This is the pivotal moment in coffee roasting because with the first crack the coffee becomes drinkable.
 Now it’s up to the roast master to decide how long the beans will be left in the roaster’s drum.
-Less time after first crack generally enhances the core flavors of a coffee bean and leave a coffee roast that has more acidity and crisp flavors.
+Less time after the first crack generally enhances the core flavors of a coffee bean and leave a coffee roast that has more acidity and crisp flavors.
 Leaving the beans to roast longer will develop more sweetness and less clarity in a roast.
 Leave it too long and the coffee will taste bitter and ashy.
 This usually happens when you leave the beans to reach …

 … second crack

-At GOAT STORY, we are not really fans of heavy roasts and when we roast our coffees, we avoid reaching second crack (except when we’re experimenting with roast times in the name of science, not flavor).
-Second crack is the second burst of a bean.
-The cracking sound is gentler than during first crack and after second crack, oils are squeezed out of a bean, leaving a slightly shiny surface.
-After second crack the unique flavors, aromas and acidity of coffee is mostly overwhelmed by roasted flavors and increased bitterness.
+At GOAT STORY, we are not fans of heavy roasts and when we roast our coffees, we avoid reaching second crack (except when we’re experimenting with roast times in the name of science, not flavor).
+The second crack is the second burst of a bean.
+The cracking sound is gentler than during the first crack and after the second crack, oils are squeezed out of a bean, leaving a slightly shiny surface.
+After the second crack the unique flavors, aromas, and acidity of coffee are mostly overwhelmed by roasted flavors and increased bitterness.
 But hey, some even like it that way.